codyellingham/lilygo-t-display-btc-clock/README.md

 - A LilyGogo T-display
 - Arduino IDE

-Setup instructions are for Mac.
+Setup steps are for Mac.
 Windows and Linux will be very similar but may be easier as I had some issues getting the LilyGo T-display drivers working at first.

 ### Setup Steps